rnc-archive/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproducible sample code

 <!--
- Please add to your issue a repro, a fresh codebase with the minimal changes so that the bug can be tested in isolation -->
+ Please add minimal runnable repro as explained above so that the bug can be tested in isolation.
+-->